andyharless/ngdplt_cat/README.md

 - This is what the value of a dollar would be if the Fed had successfully pursued a 5% nominal GDP path since 2007Q4 and real GDP had followed its actual historical path
 - This value is the implicit USD value of 1 NGDPLT.
 For pegging purposes, values will be calculated from the Advance [GDP](https://www.bea.gov/data/gdp/gross-domestic-product) Estimate when [released](https://www.bea.gov/news/schedule) (e.g., July 27, 2023 for 2023Q2), and after the pegging period (probably 1 week) expires, values will be allowed to float until the next advance report in the subsequent quarter.
 (Note that NGDP is Line 1 of Table 3, so [for example](https://www.bea.gov/sites/default/files/2023-04/gdp1q23_adv.pdf) it was $26465.9 billion in the advance report for 2023Q2.
 The level of NGDP is not usually reported in the headline of a news release, but the table can normally be found under Related Materials.)
 - ~Use Stably USDS stablecoin as proxy for actual US Dollars~ For pegging purposes, calcuate value of NGDPLT in XCH using the XCHUSD rate reported by [CoinGecko](https://www.coingecko.com/en/coins/chia) as of the time the Advance GDP Report is released.
-- INGDP (Inverse NGDP token) value defined so that 1 INGDP and 1 NGDPLT have a combined value of 2 USDS
+- INGDP (Inverse NGDP token) value defined so that 1 INGDP and 1 NGDPLT have a combined value of $2 ~USDS~ [based on XCHUSD exchange rate applied] ~USDS~
 - NGDPLT value calculated as of 2021Q4:
 ```
 2007Q4 NGDP = $14715 billion (base)